 Spain offers a great deal more, however, than teaching at a small summer camp—beneficial as that may be.
 Either prior or subsequent to their time at Cuenca’s Pius XI Camp, students are free to explore the wonders of Spain.
 For example, Elena attended World Youth Day and Oliver toured Northern and Southern Spain.
 There is rich history, the famous Santiago de Compostela, and countless other sites and activities for the tourist and pilgrim alike.

 Following graduation, alumni who have participated in the Spain Internship are given the option of returning.
 They are offered a full time, paid teaching position at a Catholic high school in Spain for a two year period.
 This path promises a number of benefits: the support of a Catholic community, work experience, a salary to cover the cost of student loans, and the incomparable expansion of the mind and soul that results from exposure to new places, cultures, and languages.

-“Teaching in Spain, studying at Oxford University, interning for news agencies in the Vatican—these opportunities are not easily come by,” said Aja Cowhig, alumnus and Director of Internships.
+“Teaching in Spain, studying at Oxford University, interning for news agencies in the Vatican—these opportunities are not easily come by,” said alumna Aja Cowhig.
 “Thomas More College offers something indispensable: an education, not just a degree, but an education, something that is rarer than most of us realize.
 And then, it opens avenues to gain experience in and contribute to any sphere from the world of academia to the world of business.”